charles-forsyth/weather/README.md

 ## Configuration

 The latitude and longitude for the weather data are now managed in `weather/config.py`.
 You can change the `LATITUDE` and `LONGITUDE` constants in `weather/config.py` to get weather for your desired location.

+*Note: Icon files are loaded using `importlib.resources` for robust path resolution within the installed package.*